You can get a mortgage after your IVA. However your options will depend on when the Arrangement started and your financial circumstances.

 Finished your IVA and want to get a mortgage?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts

-Can you get a Mortgage after your IVA?
+Is it possible to get a Mortgage after your IVA?

 The main issue with getting a mortgage after your IVA is your credit rating.
 It is likely that this will still be affected unless you finished the Arrangement a number of years ago.

-Even if your credit rating has started to improve many lenders will still ask whether if you have even been in an IVA in the past.
+Even if your credit rating has started to improve many lenders will still ask if you have even been in an IVA in the past.
 If you have they may not want to lend to you.

 What will a Mortgage after your IVA cost?